Xx-vicen-xX/Lucifen-Tools/README.md

 ## Elg Image encoding
 Single file
 > python elg2png.py original.elg new.png

 > python png2elg.py edited.png new_edited.elg

 batch folder → folder
 > python png2elg.py PNG_in ELG_out

 > python elg2png.py ELG_in PNG_out

 ## Key scanning
+If you are working on a Lucifen based VN that doesn't have yet their keys found out you will need to dig out the key off the executable or maybe a script like the gameinit.sob sometimes, the scripts LPK seems to usually be using the generic LPK key in most VNs.
 > python lpk_keyfinder.py game.lpk --scan gameinit.sob navel03.sob

 > python lpk_keyfinder.py game.lpk --scan game.exe --stride 1

 > python lpk_keyfinder.py game.lpk --scan ./Scripts

 ### tune performance / sensitivity